Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search 116,129 UN/LOCODE transport locations worldwide' with a specific verb and resource.
-It distinguishes UN/LOCODE as a 5-character code for ports, airports, etc., which differentiates it from sibling tools like airline_lookup or container_lookup.
+The description clearly states the tool's purpose: 'Search 116,129 UN/LOCODE transport locations worldwide.'
+It explains what UN/LOCODE identifies and gives examples (GBLHR, NLRTM).
+This distinguishes it from sibling tools like airline_lookup or container_lookup.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.